polyfy/polylith/readme.md

 We could have choosen another top namespace, e.g., `se.example.env.command-line`, as long as we don't have any brick with the name `env`.
-But because we don't want to get into any name conflicts with bricks and also because each environment is executed in isolation, the choice of namespace is less important and here we choose the `evn` top namespace to keep it simple.
+But because we don't want to get into any name conflicts with bricks and also because each environment is executed in isolation, the choice of namespace is less important and here we choose the `env` top namespace to keep it simple.

 If we execute the `info` command:<br>
 <img src="images/info-08.png" width="30%" alt="Env dummy test">